Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Latent Space Roadmap (LSR)

 \subsection{Optimization of LSR Clustering Threshold $\tau$}

 The clustering threshold $\tau$, introduced in Phase $2$ of Algorithm \ref{alg::fix_epsilon}, heavily influences the number and form of the resulting clusters.
 Since there is no inherent way to prefer one cluster configuration over another, finding its optimal value is a non-trivial problem and subject to ongoing research ~\cite{langfelder2008defining}, \cite{bruzzese2015despota}, \cite{pasini2019adaptive}.
-However, in our case, since the choice of $\tau$ subsequently influences the resulting LSR, we can leverage the information about the latter in order to optimize $\tau$.
+However, in our case, since the choice of $\tau$ subsequently influences the resulting LSR, we can leverage the information about the latter to optimize $\tau$.
 As illustrated in Fig.~\ref{fig:lsr:p2_explained}, the number of vertices and edges in $\text{LSR}_{\tau_i}$ changes with the choice of $\tau_i$.
 Moreover, the resulting LSRs can have different number of \textit{graph}-connected components.
 For example, $\text{LSR}_{\tau_1}$ in Fig.~\ref{fig:lsr:p2_explained} has $2$ graph-connected components, while $\text{LSR}_{\tau_2}$ and $\text{LSR}_{\tau_3}$ have only a single one.
 Ideally, we want to obtain a graph that exhibits both good connectivity which best approximates the true underlying dynamics of the system, and has a limited number of graph-connected component.
 Intuitively, high number of edges increases the possibility to find latent paths from start to goal state.
 At the same time, this possibility is decreased when the graph is fragmented into several isolated components, which is why we are also interested in limiting the maximum number of graph-connected components.

 While we cannot analyze the clusters themselves, we can evaluate information captured by the LSR that correlates with the performance of the task, \ie, we can assess a graph by the number of edges and graph-connected components it exhibits as discussed above.
 This induces an objective which we can use to optimize the value of the clustering threshold $\tau$.
 We formulate it as